 Some of these alterations in workplace dynamics can be predicted based on national movements, and human resources departments should be prepared for similar events in their own companies.

-These are the top 5 trending issues in human resources for 2016:
+These are the top 5 trending issues in human resources:

 Appeal to Millennial Workers